Want to display the real-time network speed in your system panel? It’s easy to accomplish it in Ubuntu with the default Gnome Desktop.

 Net speed Simplified extension:

-The extension works on most recent Gnome shell versions, including Gnome 40, Gnome 3.38, Gnome 3.36.
+The extension works on most recent Gnome shell versions, up to v44 so far.
 With it, you can display network speed in panel in different modes: Total net speed in bits or Bytes, Up and down speed in bits or Bytes, and total of downloaded in Bytes.

 You can change the indicator appearance easily via mouse click: